withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

     ```
     </details>

-2. Write a line in your component script so that this component will be able to receive the necessary `Astro.props`, as written in the example.
+2. Write the line of code in your component so that it will be able to receive a `title` and `url` as `Astro.props`.

     <details>
     <summary>Show the code</summary>